Penicillium digitatum

 Penicillium digitatum (/ˌpɛnɪˈsɪliəm ˌdɪdʒɪˈteɪtəm/) is a mesophilic fungus found in the soil of citrus-producing areas.
-It is a major source of post-harvest decay in fruits and is responsible for the widespread post-harvest disease in Citrus fruit known as green rot or green mould.
+It is a major source of post-harvest decay in fruits, and is responsible for the widespread post-harvest disease in Citrus fruit known as green rot or green mould.
 In nature, this necrotrophic wound pathogen grows in filaments and reproduces asexually through the production of conidiophores and conidia.
-However, P. digitatum can also be cultivated in the laboratory setting.
-Alongside its pathogenic life cycle, P. digitatum is also involved in other human, animal and plant interactions and is currently being used in the production of immunologically based mycological detection assays for the food industry.
+P. digitatum can also be cultivated in the laboratory setting.
+Alongside its pathogenic life cycle, P. digitatum is also involved in other human, animal, and plant interactions, and is currently being used in the production of immunologically based mycological detection assays for the food industry.

 History and taxonomy

 Penicillium digitatum is a species within the Ascomycota division of Fungi.
-The genus name Penicillium comes from the word "penicillus" which means brush, referring to the branching appearance of the asexual reproductive structures found within this genus.
-As a species, P. digitatum was first noted as Aspergillus digitatus by Christiaan Hendrik Persoon in 1794 who later adopted the name Monilia digitata in Synopsis methodica fungorum (1801).
-The synonym M. digitata can also be found in the writings of Elias Magnus Fries in Systema mycologicum (1832).
+The genus name Penicillium comes from the latin word "penicillus", which means brush, referring to the branching appearance of the asexual reproductive structures found within this genus.
+As a species, P. digitatum was first noted as Aspergillus digitatus by Christiaan Hendrik Persoon in 1794, who later adopted the name Monilia digitata in Synopsis methodica fungorum (1801).
+The synonym M. digitata can also be found in the writings of Elias Magnus Fries in Systema Mycologicum.
 However, the current binomial name comes from the writings of Pier Andrea Saccardo, particularly Fungi italici autographie delineati et colorati (1881).

 Growth and morphology

 In nature, P. digitatum adopts a filamentous vegetative growth form, producing narrow, septate hyphae.
 The hyphal cells are haploid, although individual hyphal compartments may contain many genetically identical nuclei.
 During the reproductive stages of its life cycle, P. digitatum reproduces asexually via the production of asexual spores or conidia.
-Conidia are borne on a stalk called a conidiophore that can emerge either from a piece of aerial hyphae or from a soil-embedded network of hyphae.
+Conidia are borne on a stalk called a conidiophore that can emerge either from a piece of aerial hyphae, or from a soil-embedded network of hyphae.
 The conidiophore is usually an asymmetrical, delicate structure with smooth, thin walls.
 Sizes can range from 70–150 μm in length.
-During development, the conidiophore can branch into three rami to produce a terverticillate structure although biverticillate and other irregular structures are often observed.
+During development, the conidiophore can branch into three rami to produce a terverticillate structure, although biverticillate and other irregular structures are often observed.
 At the end of each rami, another set of branches called metulae are found.
-The number of metulae varies with their sizes ranging from 15–30 × 4–6 μm.
+The number of metulae varies from 15–30, with their sizes ranging from 4–6 μm.
 At the distal end of each metula, conidium-bearing structures called phialides form.
-Phialides can range in shape from flask-shaped to cylindrical and can be 10–20 μm long.
-The conidia produced, in turn, are smooth with a shape that can range from spherical to cylindrical although an oval shape is frequently seen.
+Phialides can range in shape from flask-shaped to cylindrical, and can be 10–20 μm long.
+The conidia produced, in turn, are smooth, with a shape that can range from spherical to cylindrical, although an oval shape is frequently seen.
 They are 6–15 μm long and are produced in chains, with the youngest at the base of each chain.
 Each conidium is haploid and bears only one nucleus.
 Sexual reproduction in P. digitatum has not been observed.